aniruddha1607/APSIT-COMMUNITY/README.md

 # Ecampus
 All in one flask webapp where we can have complete smart services for university related to cleanliness issues/complaint section, lost & found things, canteen orders with mail invoice generation, event notifications, etc.

-# I have generated this doc using github copilot, great time to live in!
+# I have generated this doc(not the project) using github copilot, great time to live in!

 # Running APSIT-COMMUNITY locally